ely-pellegrini95/pancreas-segmentation-DL/README.md

 This repository contains training scripts, preprocessing pipeline, cross-validation splits, ensemble evaluation, and results for a comparison between **Attention U-Net** and **UNETR** for 3-D pancreas CT segmentation using the [NIH Pancreas-CT dataset](https://www.cancerimagingarchive.net/collection/pancreas-ct/).

-The study examines the effect of preprocessing choices and probability threshold calibration (sweep 0.10–0.90, step 0.05) on segmentation performance, reporting Dice, Jaccard and the Mohammadi et al. (2025) under-/over-segmentation indices.
+The study examines the effect of preprocessing choices and probability threshold (sweep 0.10–0.90, step 0.05) on segmentation performance, reporting Dice, Jaccard and the Mohammadi et al. (2025) under-/over-segmentation indices.

 ---